Chapter 03 — Autonomous Kernels

 - rerun the failing tests

-- proceed to the full suite gate only after the localized failure is cleared
+- proceed only after the localized failure is cleared

 - Localize: